danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

 Because Promises encapsulate the time-dependent state -- waiting on the fulfillment or rejection of the underlying value -- from the outside, the Promise itself is _time-independent_, and thus Promises can be composed in predictable ways regardless of the timing or outcome underneath

-Once a Promise is resolved, it stays that way forecer, it becomes an immutable value, and can then be obsered as many times as necessary
+Once a Promise is resolved, it stays that way forever, it becomes an immutable value, and can then be observed as many times as necessary

 That's one of the most powerful and important concepts to understand about Promises.